 Tip: Before you leave on any trip, search the Internet with “free bar snacks” and your destination.
 You’ll likely find places vetted by locals with a rundown of what’s on offer.
 Also look to new eateries that offer freebies to lure in customers.

 Take the Kids

 Family-friendly resorts often lure families in with free kids’ meals with the purchase of adult ones.
 It’s a great way to bring the whole family without spending more than you would if you went as a couple.
-Aston Hotels & Resorts in Hawaii has a generous Kids Stay, Play, and Eat FREE program, with children 17 and younger eating free at participating area restaurants with a paying adult.
+The Caribbean’s Dream Resorts have a generous “kids stay, play, and eat free” program with up to two children eating free at the hotel restaurant with a paying adult.

 Tip: As with bar snacks, do an Internet search before you leave with “kids eat free” and your destination.
 You’ll be able to see what days of the week and times various establishments offer deals.

 Purchase a newspaper at your destination and check the ads and any inserts, looking for restaurants promoting buy-one-get one deals or free appetizer coupons.
 The town or city’s tourist office may also have books with deals and discounts.
 Not into going into tourism offices?
 Look at their websites before you leave.
 You can often request free materials that get sent straight to your house.